The Parable of the Ten Minas

 Those who do God’s work will be rewarded accordingly, whereas those who don’t will receive severe consequences.

-Jesus brings up to us his readers several things in this Parable of Ten Minas about “the future kingdom of God,” which is to be characterized by peace, justice, unity, abundance, righteousness, joy, and the lasting presence of Christ, when God and his people will live forever, in the new Jerusalem, on a new earth, with a new heaven (Revelation 21).
+Jesus brings up to us several things in this Parable of Ten Minas about “the future kingdom of God,” which is to be characterized by peace, justice, unity, abundance, righteousness, joy, and the lasting presence of Christ, when God and his people will live forever, in the new Jerusalem, on a new earth, with a new heaven (Rev. 21).
 He also reveals conditions about the time leading up to it.
 As v.
-11 indicates, Jesus’ most basic point is that his future kingdom wasn’t going to appear immediately; there’d be a period of time, during which the king would be absent, prior to the new kingdom’s creation.
+11 indicates, Jesus’ most basic point is that his future kingdom wasn’t going to appear immediately; there’d be a period of time during which the king would be absent, prior to the new kingdom’s creation.
 May we be wise investors of his provisions while we await his return.

-“But those enemies of mine who did not want me to be king over them —
+“But those enemies of mine who did not want me to be king over them — bring them here and kill them in front of me” (Luke 19:27b).

 Two Very Different Parables: